awslabs/aws-c-s3/benchmarks/README.md

 ## Structures

-### Dashboard*stack
+### Dashboard-stack

-The stack deploys dashboard and all the other resources for Benchmarks*stack.
-It will deploy a cloudwatch event to trigger the Benchmarks*stack running daily and clean it up after each test.
+The stack deploys dashboard and all the other resources for Benchmarks-stack.
+It will deploy a cloudwatch event to trigger the Benchmarks-stack running daily and clean it up after each test.
 Usually, user will need to manually deploy this stack by following steps:

 * `npm run build`   compile typescript to js
 * `cdk deploy`      deploy this stack to your default AWS account/region

-### Benchmarks*stack
+### Benchmarks-stack

 The stack deploy the ec2 instance with the S3Canary on it, and will dump a run to CloudWatch when the instance boots.
-Usually controlled by dashboard*stack, user don't need to touch anything in it.
+Usually controlled by dashboard-stack, user don't need to touch anything in it.

 ### Configuration